 - Know that you’ll be deep in bear country, away from the more tourist-friendly places where bear encounters are more likely, get a larger can of bear spray.

-- Know that you won’t be on the trail for more than a half day or far away from civilization, you probably don’t need bear spray at all.
+- Know that you won’t be on the trail for more than a half day or are staying close-ish civilization, you probably don’t need bear spray at all.

 3. Spraying Time